-- Within school on notice boards and in school magazines, newsletters, etc. - Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or Twitter feed
+- Within school on notice boards and in school, newsletters, etc. - Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or Twitter

 Consent can be refused or withdrawn at any time.
 If consent is withdrawn, we will delete the photograph or video and not distribute it further.
-If consent is withdrawn after a photograph is used in a publication(s) we will continue to make use of the publication(s) incorporating the photograph but we will not use the photograph again and will remove it from the publication if it is re-printed.